 Organised by Dance Ireland, this Atelier explored new approaches to training within the complex ecosystem of youth dance initiatives, vocational training and post graduate performance companies.

 ‘The first teacher you encounter is the most important one.
 It’s the person that brings you love for dance, or destroys it.
 It’s in those first classes where careers start or not.’
-This is said on the second day of the ‘EDN Atelier: New approaches to dance training’, and it seems to be very true.
+This is said on the second day of the ‘EDN Atelier: New approaches to dance training’ at Dance Ireland, and it seems to be very true.
 The first teacher, but also all teachers coming after that are crucial in the development and infrastructure of dance, on a recreational as well as on a professional level.

 Since September 2017 a wound in the infrastructure in Ireland has healed.
 Because then, Ireland opened it’s doors to the very first bachelor of dance, avoiding dancers to leave the country to study and inviting international students be part of the Ireland infrastructure.
 It’s an important momentum, as curator Jenny Roche of this event stats, and of high importance to build a healthy dance ecology again after the sector was that was hit heavenly by the cultural cuts in the first decade of the century.
 The BA also underlines the talent and potential of the Irish dance community and potentially contributes to the support, accessibility and structure of dance in Ireland.